 Already-taxed park rangers are coming into contact with hundreds of visitors, personal protective equipment is being rationed and is only available for emergencies, and park staff are calling out sick because they no longer feel safe going to work.
 If you reschedule when parks are fully staffed and programs are running again, it will not only be safer, you’re also likely to have a better experience.

 Our email newsletter shares the latest on parks.

 For more information on the Park Service response to COVID-19, also known as the novel coronavirus, see the agency’s public health update.
 For more on specific park closures, the Park Service is urging the public to visit individual park websites.
-For guidance on protecting yourself and your family during the pandemic, see recommendations from the Centers for Disease Control and Prevention and the World Health Organization.

 About the author